 Students are required to purchase their own textbooks, tools, software, and supplies.
 Textbooks are available through the WDT Bookstore.
-The refund policy on book purchases is posted at the campus bookstore.
-Used books are generally available through the WDT Bookstore or from individual students.
+The refund policy for book purchases is posted at the campus bookstore.

 Several programs require students to purchase tools.
 The student is provided a list of required tools.
-WDT does not endorse any particular brand of tool, and students are encouraged to shop for reasonably priced, quality tools.
+WDT does not endorse any particular brand of tool, and students are encouraged to shop for reasonably priced, quality tools after consulting with the program instructor(s).